jdlph/Path4GMNS/README.md

 - [ ] Adopt parallel computing to further boost the performance

 ## Known Issues
 - [x] OSError: GLIBC_2.29 not found (required by DTALite.so) when importing Path4GMNS.
-You might encounter this issue if you are running Ubuntu 18.04LTS or lower (e.g., Google Colab) as DTALite.so shipped with v0.5.2 was built on Ubuntu 20.04LTS. [v0.5.2a1](https://pypi.org/project/path4gmns/0.5.2a1/) built on Ubuntu 18.04LTS with GLIBC_2.27 is published on PyPI and open for download as a remedy.
+You might encounter this issue if you are running Ubuntu 18.04LTS or lower (e.g., Google Colab) as DTALite.so shipped with v0.5.2 and prior was built on Ubuntu 20.04LTS. [v0.5.3](https://pypi.org/project/path4gmns/0.5.3/) built on Ubuntu 18.04LTS with GLIBC_2.27 is published on PyPI and open for download.

-      $ pip install path4gmns==0.5.2a1
+      $ pip install path4gmns==0.5.3

-- [x] Get same assignment results after changing values of VDF_alpha1 and VDF_beta1.
-The bug has been fixed in the source code, and will be embedded in the next release.
+- [x] Get same assignment results after changing values of VDF parameters in link.csv.
+The bug has been fixed in the source code in v0.5.3.
+Please use the latest release.

 ##  Implementation Notes